 - Maintain and enhance the knowledge and skills necessary to provide professional services that are up to date.

 - Maintain increased public confidence in their profession.

+The recertification cycle begins on January 1st of the year following the year in which candidates are certified.
 To maintain and be eligible to renew TRECCERT credentials, candidates are required to:

 - Earn at least 90 CPE credits during the three-year recertification cycle (30 CPEs per year, recommended).

 - Submit the CPE log to email@example.com annually, within the first month of the year for the CPE earned (if applicable) during the previous year.

 - Ensure the annual maintenance fee (AMF) is paid upon submitting the CPE report.
 Alternatively, candidates can opt to pay the triannual maintenance fee (TMF) before the end of the full recertification cycle.